openrails/openrails/Source/Documentation/Manual/operation.rst

     )

-Including the ``ORTSContinue`` line (explained above) inhibits the normal halting of the activity by the location event and suppresses the display of the event message.
+Including the ``ORTSContinue`` line (explained above) inhibits the normal halting of the activity by the event.
 Also, if the value of 0 is inserted in the line as in the example above, the display of the event message is completely suppressed.
 Only one sound file per event is allowed.